umbrew/stash-pullrequest-jenkins/README.md

 Go to your repository and choose "settings" -> "Jenkins Pull Request integration" :

-* "Trigger on new pull-request" - checked if it should trigger a build when a pull-request created.
+* "Trigger on new pull-request" - checked if it should trigger a build when a pull-request is created.
 * "Trigger on update pull-request" - checked if it should trigger a build when source SHA-1 is updated.
 * "Trigger on reopen pull-request" - checked if it should trigger a build when the pull-request is reopen
 * "Url" - the base URL pointing to the job http://softbuild:8082/job/Single-Revision-Build/